The Las Vegas Strip

 Piff the Magic Dragon

 Piff the Magic Dragon is a comedy-first magic show built around deadpan delivery, visual tricks, and an intentionally awkward stage persona.
 Performed at the Flamingo Showroom, it favors clever misdirection and character humor over spectacle or illusion-heavy theatrics.
-It works best for viewers who enjoy dry comedy layered onto straightforward magic.
+It works best if you enjoy dry, sarcastic comedy combined with straightforward magic and audience interaction.
+Skip it if you’re looking for large-scale illusions, high-energy spectacle, or a more traditional, polished magic performance.

 Family-Friendly